Gol Gol

 How does the suburb of Gol Gol's income rank nationally?

-According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Gol Gol had a median income among taxpayers of $60,597 with the average level standing at $74,237.
-This is above the national average and compares to levels of $52,390 and $65,215 across Rest of NSW respectively.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Gol Gol is higher than average nationally, with the median assessed at $60,597 while the average income stands at $74,237.
+This contrasts to Regional NSW's figures of a median income of $52,390 and an average income of $65,215.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $65,966 (median) and $80,814 (average) as of September 2025.

 What is the disposable income in the suburb of Gol Gol?